Bombardier Global 7500: Bombardier Global 7500

 By the end of May 2018, the five flight-test aircraft had amassed about 2,000 hours towards the type's planned entry-into-service at year-end.
 By June 2018, 2,300 flight test hours had been completed by the test fleet towards certification.
 The first production aircraft entered the completion centre in May 2018.

 Flight testing was completed by August 2018 after over 2,400 hours; type certification and introduction into service are expected by year-end, with 15-20 customer deliveries in 2019, as 20 aircraft were in final assembly.
 By September 2018, the test aircraft had flown over 2,700 hours as FTV1 was retired from testing and repainted to be used as a demonstrator.

 Bombardier was expecting certification in September 2018.

 Transport Canada awarded its type certification on September 28, 2018.
 FAA type certification followed on November 7, 2018.

 The first was expected to be delivered in December, then 15 to 20 in 2019, and 35 to 40 in 2020, with the program sold out through 2021.

 After being delivered in early December, the Global 7500 entered service on 20 December with 100 secured orders.

 In February 2019, Bombardier acquired the Global 7500 wing manufacturing program and facilities from Triumph Group.

-In 2021, its equipped price was $75M.
+In 2023, its equipped price was $78M.

+In Aug 2024, Bombardier announced that the Global 7500 business jet had achieved over 50 speed records within a span of less than 50 weeks.
+In November 2024, the company announced that the Global 7500 aircraft had set its 75th speed record.

+In March 2025, Bombardier marked a major achievement for its flagship business jet, the Global 7500, announcing it had reached an impressive 100 officially recognized speed records.
+Since its service entry in 2018, in addition to its long range and a four-zone cabin layout, the Global 7500 has proven it can connect distant city pairs faster than other jets in its class, placing it among the strongest performers in business aviation.